‘I regret everything’: Convicted rapist comes face to face with his victim - NewsBreak

 “Just listening to her and understanding what she went through and everything, it was impactful,” Jimmerson said.

-Smith previously spoke about her experiences during that meeting and how the attack impacted her life.Dunkin’ cup leads to arrest of man accused of raping woman, leaving her for dead
+Smith previously spoke about her experiences during that meeting and how the attack impacted her life.Suspect charged with capital murder in death of missing Georgia 5-year-old girl

 During that conversation, Smith said Jimmerson apologized over and over again.
 She said it was often and “very genuine.”